MelvilleJ/road-to-react/README.md

 # road-to-react
-This repository is to document and outline the journey of me learning react.js node.js and postgresql.
-The end goal is to create my portfolio.
+This repository is to document and outline the journey of me learning react.js and next.js to create my portfolio website.
-Week 1 JavaScript
---This week im finetunning my understanding of the javascript concepts that I would have to know and understand for React and Node development
--- 1. Went over Variables, Data types, Operators, Conditionals, Loops, Funtions, Arrays (push, pop, map, filter, reduce), Objects (creating, accessing, updating),
-      Destructuring, Spread & Rest syntax, this keyword, Closures, Callbacks, setTimeout / setInterval -- 2.
-Project using these concepts : Todo List
-Week 2 Javascript Wrap-up
-(6/27/2025)Took a break to deal with projects in work Now that im back ill say im relativly ready to jump into react so im giving myself a project

-STACK-
-Reactjs
-Nodejs
-POSTGRE SQL
-Swift for mobile
-SQLLite for mobile

-Project- Budjecting application

-Description-
-As of right now I use Excel to bugdet my Salary calculate my Investments and Savings.
-Excel is fine for this but I am a Computer Science Gradutate.
-I want to create this system to add to my portfolio and add to my day to day happenings.
+This project would make use of various JavaScript Libraries such as G-SAP.js, Framer Motion, Animate on Scroll and Tailwind CSS.
+This project is an effort of me to modernize my webdev stack so the first file would entail a rough html version of the Portfolio page and the next is the full page in react.
+The full Tech Stack for this project is React.js,PHP,Tailwind CSS, Javascript and PostgreSQL.